 Moreover, smart boards tried to compensate for teacher’s lacunae through intelligent teaching icons before the teacher commences teaching.
 Somehow, it went against India’s traditional culture where learning is always acquired through the Guru.
 The technology at the best could support but the teacher remained important.

 Online teaching was structured around this premise.
 The teacher was the focal point and the technology was there to fill in the gaps.
 It succeeded in bringing learning closer for students in far-flung areas, but beyond that it didn’t work.

-Online teaching was heavily tilted toward the student.
+Online teaching was heavily tilted towards the student.
 So, if the student was a keen learner online teaching helped and if the student was not such a keen learner, it would not.
 Ultimately, learning is always imparted by the teacher.

 Therefore, at YouDo we felt the need to create educational aids that focused on the teacher.
-For us, it is going back to the basics and reviving the Gurukul culture of India.
+For us it is going back to the basics and reviving the Gurukul culture of India.
 At best, our educational aids support the teacher in explaining a concept but it’s the teacher who is always at the centre stage.

 When we create a product or a learning device at YouDo, we try to mitigate apprehensions of our stakeholders – students, parents and teachers.

 These educational aids help the teachers clarify doubts on tricky concepts and theorems in a simple and fun way through experiential learning.
 The student gets to experiment in the presence of the teacher or on her own and gets to understand the concept in a better way.
 That clarifies the doubts of the students and reassures the parents.
 Moreover, understanding concepts also mitigates the peer -pressure and the resulting competition among students, which is so ingrained in our education system.

 For teachers, our educational kits help cater to each child in a unique way, so that they could clear their apprehensions without being overbearing.